 After the Mexican-American War, the army assigned Wood to various posts in Texas from 1848 to 1854.
 While serving there, officials promoted him to first lieutenant on June 30, 1851.
 The army sent Wood east in 1854, where he spent a year recruiting in New York.

-On March 3, 1855, the army commissioned as a captain in the newly created 1st Cavalry and sent him to Fort Leavenworth, Kansas.
-Serving in the West until 1857, Wood and his regiment campaigned against Native Americans and helped quell the violent strife between Free Soilers and pro-slavery advocates in “Bleeding Kansas.”
+On March 3, 1855, the army commissioned a captain in the newly created 1st Cavalry and sent him to Fort Leavenworth, Kansas.
+Serving in the West until 1857, Wood and his regiment campaigned against Native Americans and helped quell the violent strife between Free-Soilers and pro-slavery advocates in “Bleeding Kansas.”

 In 1858, Wood’s regiment traveled to the Utah Territory and took part in the Utah War, an armed expedition against Mormon settlers.
 One year later, the army assigned Wood to command Fort Washita in Indian Territory (now Oklahoma).
 In the fall of 1859, Wood received a leave of absence to travel in Europe, where he remained until early 1861.

 With the possibility of civil war approaching, the United States War Department canceled all leaves in 1861.
 Wood returned to America and was promoted to major on March 16, 1861.
-Soon thereafter, he traveled to Indianapolis, where he engaged himself recruiting, training, and equipping soldiers to meet Indiana’s quota for the volunteer army being assembled to fight for the Union.
+Soon thereafter, he traveled to Indianapolis, where he recruited, trained, and equipped soldiers to meet Indiana’s quota for the volunteer army being assembled to fight for the Union.
 On May 9, 1861, Wood was promoted to lieutenant colonel in the regular army.
 By October, Wood’s recruits were ready for action and reported to Camp Nevin, Kentucky.

 Two weeks after his promotion to colonel, Wood traveled to Dayton, Ohio, where he married Caroline E. Greer on November 29, 1861.
 Their marriage lasted until Wood’s death forty-five years later and produced three sons, two of whom survived to adulthood.